johnroutledge/milestone-project-1/README.md

 ### Media

-- The Bilingual Boys 'tinws on bikes' logo was designed by Tarinee Insee especially for this website.
+- The Bilingual Boys 'twins on bikes' logo was designed by Tarinee Insee especially for this website.
 - All photos used in the website were either taken by my wife, Chonchanok Routledge, or myself.

 ### Code